letsgorm/KartverketProject/README.md

 ### IDOR

 Authenticated users can see their own reports.
-But insecure direct object reference can change the ID in the header to get another users id.
+But users could potentially change the ID in the header to alter other users reports.
+The code below stops a user from retrieving a report that is not theirs from the ID.

 https://github.com/letsgorm/KartverketProject/blob/9073420b0a123a217a8d737adba32ce542875756/KartverketProject/Controllers/AccountController.cs#L500-L528

-We changed the code in order to prevent users from getting others reports.
-In addition, reviewers are also restricted if they do not fulfill these criteria:
+In addition, reviewers can only accept/reject the report if they fulfill the criterias:

 1. Own the report
 2. The report is not shared with them
 3. They are not part of the same department

+If a report is shared with them, they cannot share it further.

 ![IDOR](images/idor21.png)

-This way, we stop users from editing and deleting reports that belongs to other users.
+This way, roles are managed according to their privileges along with data sharing restrictions.

+## Usability testing

+In progress.

 ## Credits